msuhanov/regf/Windows registry file format specification.md

 5. If a primary file is dirty and has a valid *Checksum* (in the base block), only subsequent log entries are applied.
 A subsequent log entry is a log entry with a sequence number equal to or greater than a secondary sequence number of the base block in a primary file.
 6. If a primary file is dirty and has a wrong *Checksum*, its base block is recovered from a transaction log file.
 Then subsequent log entries are applied.
 7. If a log entry with a sequence number *N* is *not* followed by a log entry with a sequence number *N + 1*, recovery stops after applying a log entry with a sequence number *N*.
 If the first log entry doesn't contain an expected sequence number (equal to a secondary sequence number of the base block in a primary file), recovery stops.
-8. If a log entry has a wrong value in the field *Hash-1*, *Hash-2*, or *Hive bins data size* (i.e. it is not multiple of 4096 bytes), recovery stops, only previous log entries (preceding a bogus one) are applied.
+8. If a log entry has a wrong value in the field *Hash-1*, *Hash-2*, or *Hive bins data size* (i.e. it isn't multiple of 4096 bytes), recovery stops, only previous log entries (preceding a bogus one) are applied.
 9. A primary file is grown according to the *Hive bins data size* field of a log entry being applied.
 10. Dirty hive bins are verified for correctness during recovery (but recovery doesn't stop on an invalid hive bin, an invalid hive bin is healed instead).
 11. The *Flags* field of a log entry is set to a value of the *Flags* field of the base block.
 During recovery, the *Flags* field of the base block is set to a value taken from a log entry being applied.